anoukdebrouwer/MTL-motor-learning/README.md

 # MTL-motor-learning
-de Brouwer, Rashid, Flanagan, Poppenk, Gallivan.
+Anouk J. de Brouwer, Mohammad R. Rashid, J. Randall Flanagan, Jordan Poppenk, Jason P. Gallivan.
 Variation in error-based and reward-based human motor learning is related and associated with entorhinal volume.
 Under review. [[preprint on biorxiv]](https://doi.org/10.1101/2020.05.27.119529)

 All research was performed at Queen's University, Kingston, ON, Canada.